Cardboy777/garrys-mod-loading-page/README.md

 # garrys-mod-loading-page
- A loading page for Garry's Mod
+A quick and dirty solution to a garry's mod Server page